TCattd/wordpress-starter-kit/README.md

 6. Several recommended [WordPress plugins for theme development](https://developer.wordpress.org/themes/getting-started/setting-up-a-development-environment/).
 For use during development.

 ## Quick Docs: How to start & develop with this kit

+Beside the [official WordPress developer resources](https://developer.wordpress.org/), this is what you should know to begin:

 * Download this repository (don't clone it).
 Download it using the button: Code -> Download Zip.
 Use this files in your new project.
-* If you don't use any of the included plugins, delete them from your project.
+* If you will not use any of the included plugins, delete them from your project.
 * Picostrap already included auto-compilation for it's SCSS files and a live-reload feature built in.
 You don't need to install anything extra.
 * Use the /sass/ folder (inside the child-theme) to host your SCSS.
 Don't use simple and plain CSS.
 Don't touch the style.css (main or child theme).
-Always use SCSS inside the existing folder structure.
+Always use SCSS (Sassy CSS, not SASS) inside the existing folder structure.
 You can add and import as many SCSS files as you need, for order.
+* Remember to use [Bootstrap](https://getbootstrap.com/) classes and utilities.
+Don't reinvent the wheel.
 * Use the /js/ folder (inside the child-theme) to host your Javascript.
 [Enqueue your JS files](https://developer.wordpress.org/themes/basics/including-css-javascript/) properly from within your theme.
 You can add and enqueue as many JS files as you need, for order and logic separation.
 * Use the /images/ folder (inside the child-theme) to host your images.
 * Use the /fonts/ folder (inside the child-theme) to host your custom fonts.